dashingsoft/pyarmor/docs/reference/man.rst

             For non-commercial use, set product name to ``non-profits``

-When initial registration, use this option to set proudct name for this license.
+When initial registration, use this option to set product name for this license.

-It's meanless to use this option after initial registration.
+It's meaningless to use this option after initial registration.

 ``TBD`` is a special product name.
 If product name is ``TBD`` at initial registration, the product name can be changed once in 6 months.
 If it's still not set after 6 months, the product name will be set to ``non-profits`` automatically.